wpcodefactory/wpfactory-key-manager/README.md

 ```

 ## How to use it?
-1. Put the composer.json on your pro folder.
+1. Put the composer.json on the pro folder.
 In general it should be located in `includes/pro`, or `src/php`.
 Example:
 ```
 src/
 ├── php/